Vietnam.vn - Nền tảng quảng bá Việt Nam

 South and North Korea are connected by road and rail along the Gyeongui Line, which connects the South Korean western border city of Paju with North Korea's Kaesong, and the Donghae Line along the east coast.

-The explosions came after North Korea last week announced plans to "completely separate" its territory from South Korea by completely cutting off inter-Korean roads and railways, saying it had informed the US military of the move to "prevent any misjudgment and unintended conflict".
+The explosions came after North Korea last week announced plans to "completely separate" its territory from South Korea by completely cutting off inter-Korean roads and railways, saying it had notified the US military of the move to "prevent any misjudgment and unintended conflict".

 South Korea warned on October 14 that North Korea was preparing for an explosion.
-South Korea's JCS said North Korea was seen installing bombs and barricades along the border and was conducting additional operations with heavy equipment.
+South Korea's JCS said North Korea was seen installing bombs and barricades along the border and was conducting additional activities with heavy equipment.

 Tensions have risen after North Korea accused South Korea on October 11 of flying drones over Pyongyang three times this month.
-Kim Yo Jong, the North Korean leader's sister, warned the following day of a "terrible disaster" if South Korean drones flew over the North Korean capital again.
+Kim Yo Jong, the North Korean leader's sister, warned the following day of a "horrible disaster" if South Korean drones flew over the North Korean capital again.

 South Korea neither confirmed nor denied the claim and warned that North Korea would see the "end of its regime" if it caused any harm to the South Korean people.